Er du medlem?

 The difference between salaries in the private sector as opposed to the public sector is still considerable.

 The results of our annual salary surveys are available to our members our members’ web (login required).
 These annual surveys stand out as one of our most popular membership benefits.

 The Association offers courses for members of all tariff sectors.
 The programmes include courses about the role of union officers as well as courses on reorganisation processes, pensions, conflict management, labour legislation and management training.

 The Association works continuously with developing the internal and external information routines.
 Members are informed of important measures through e-mail and through information published on our web site as well as on our members’ web and through social media.

 One of our most important areas of commitment in the future is recruiting more members among students in Norwegian universities and regional colleges.
 The Association has a strategic plan for recruiting and keeping student members.
-It is the Association's hope and ambition that the increase of new members which we have experienced over the last years will continue, giving the Association great possibilities in the future as the number one choice for academics with a degree in social sciences and the humanities.
-The Association puts great emphasis on identity and has started the process of outlining a strategy for the next years to come.
+It is an ambition that the increase of new members which we have experienced over the last years will continue, giving the Association great possibilities in the future as the number one choice for academics with a degree in social sciences and the humanities.